albirrkarim/react-speech-highlight-demo/API.md

 # Package Data and Cache Integration

-The data or cache (sessionStorage / localStorage) that this package use can be accessed outside.
+The data or cache (storage) that this package use can be accessed outside.
 The one that used by [React GPT Web Guide](https://github.com/albirrkarim/react-gpt-web-guide-docs).

 <details>
   <summary>Show</summary>